 2. Wipes (Prep Them Before You Start)

-Pull out a few wipes before you start the diaper change.
+Pull a few wipes out before you start.

 Because: